-Addictions occur when you seek to fill an emptiness inside you with something outside of you. - Karen Salmansohn.
+Addictions occur when you seek to fill an emptiness inside you with something outside of you.Karen Salmansohn.

 Story of how an addiction starts

 I will tell you the funny way one of my additions started: I was addicted to Coca-Cola!
 This addiction started went I went to leave to Atlanta, Georgia (the house of Coca-Cola).
-On my way to that new adventure, my mentor/uncle Diego (I talked about him in this post: https://www.wellbeingorganized.com/mentors-coaches-best-friends-who-are-the-guides-in-your-life/) was preparing me to be really open-mind to all the new experiences I was going to live.
-He explained me during hours the progress that the US had regarding technology, he told me several times about the automated machines, the inventions and he explained that we could even “talk to the machines”!!!
+On my way to that new adventure, my mentor/uncle Diego (I talked about him in this post: Mentors – coaches / best friends: who are the guides in your life?) was preparing me to be really open-mind to all the new experiences I was going to live.
+He explained to me during hours the progress that the US had regarding technology, he told me several times about the automated machines, the inventions and he explained that we could even “talk to the machines”!!!
 Awesome!
-Then I found myself alone in my fist day at school at Mercer University, where I studied English as a second language, I was in front of that big Coca-Cola vending machine trying to figure out how to buy my first Coke.
-It was not a big deal at first glance: just insert the coins and choose the flavour of the Coke you wanted it.
+Then I found myself alone on my first day at school at Mercer University, where I studied English as a second language, I was in front of that big Coca-Cola vending machine trying to figure out how to buy my first Coke.
+It was not a big deal at first glance: just insert the coins and choose the flavor of the Coke you wanted it.
 That’s it!
 But one button of the machine starts to twinkle: I read on the button: “DIME”.
 I remember reading it allow: DI ME!
 In Spanish this word does not mean the classical American dollar coin, it means literally: “tell me” so having in mind my uncle’s pre-introduction to technology, I told myself: Well, Eli this is technology! so tell the machine what you want!
 And I start to say: Coke!
 Oh!
 It did not work.
-Mmm maybe I have to say the word Coca-Cola!
+Mmm, maybe I have to say the word Coca-Cola!
 I even tried saying it with an American accent!!
-Thanks God, no one saw me talking to the machine.
-I realized after someone else inserted the coin what happens and I laugh to myself like a crazy.
-OMG it was the silliest situation in my entire life!
+Thank God, no one saw me talking to the machine.
+I realized after someone else inserted the coin what happens and I laugh to myself like crazy.
+OMG, it was the silliest situation in my entire life!

 After that experience, going to that vending machine was my excuse to feel happy, to laugh, to talk to people, to learn, and I related that need of been “connected” to the drink!
 So Coca-Cola became a real addiction!
-I used to drink 6 – 7 cans at day!!!
+I used to drink 6 – 7 cans a day!!!
 Just until one day when my old car battery stops.
-Someone solve the car battery issue just by pouring Coca-Cola into it (the Coke cleaned immediately the battery residues that blocked the electricity of the battery) and when doing that that person looked at me and said: it does the same effect on your stomach and your brain!
-I got chocked!
+Someone solve the car battery issue just by pouring Coca-Cola into it (the Coke cleaned immediately the battery residues that blocked the electricity of the battery) and when doing that person looked at me and said: it does the same effect on your stomach and your brain!
+I got choked!
 It made me realized what I was doing to my body and I stop drinking Coke.
-I replace coke by water!
+I replace coke with water!
 Just water!

 Cultural additions and their nice excuses

 My other big addition was coffee!
-But of course, I could not accept that coffee was an addiction because I was born in Colombia, where one of the best Arabica coffee of the world is cultivated!
+But of course, I could not accept that coffee was an addiction because I was born in Colombia, where one of the best Arabica coffee in the world is cultivated!
 Coffee was more than a tradition!
 It is/was a family issue.
 To drink a “tintico” (a little American coffee) is something that we do with family, friends, at any moment.
 Besides, coffee was linked to very nice moments at my mother’s aunty farm in Bolivar-Antioquia (an amazing coffee town in Colombia).
-Coffee was also related to the little Coffee Jeeps where I had the most happies memories of my childhood.
+Coffee was also related to the little Coffee Jeeps where I had the happiest memories of my childhood.
 It was related to mountains, flowers, happiness.
 So I never even try to quit drinking coffee!
 Just until I wanted to prove to myself that I was able to replace a negative addition (that was hurting my body) for a positive one.
-So in January this year I decide to stop drinking 15 cups of tintico a day!
+So in January this year, I decided to stop drinking 15 cups of tintico a day!
 Yes, I did write 15 cups of coffee!
-And against to all the possible reactions I expected to have after stopping drinking coffee (palpitations, sweeting, bad humour…) I did not have any reaction: I feel amazing!
-I just told to my body that I was the boss and my decision was a “not come back decision” and my body just accepted!
+And against all the possible reactions I expected to have after stopping drinking coffee (palpitations, sweating, bad humor…) I did not have any reaction: I feel amazing!
+I just told my body that I was the boss and my decision was a “not come back decision” and my body just accepted!
 So stopping an addiction is just a matter of taking the decision!
 Right now: I am the living proof of that: I became a Colombian that does not drink coffee anymore!

-I still working on some negative additions that I still having, like sugar for instance, but I am confident I will find the correct balance and the “inspirational moment” to change the bad habits.
+I still working on some negative additions that I still have, like sugar for instance, but I am confident I will find the correct balance and the “inspirational moment” to change the bad habits.
 In the meanwhile, I am trying to create positive ones to replace that one, like doing sports again.
 I realized that I have also a lot of positive ones that I want to improve like giving and receiving hugs!!

 With all my love and light,